3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 $ touch views/layout.hbs
 ```

 The Handlebars extension is `.hbs`.
 This tells our server that this file contains Handlebars code, and that it should be converted to HTML.

 <br />

 &#x1F535; **YOU DO: 2 minutes**

-Follow the 4 steps above and add Handlebars to your app.
+Follow the 4 steps above and add Handlebars, a view folder and the two new views- greeting and layout to your app.

 <br />